johnfilson/JF-open-banking-app/README.md

 Controller the Integration Test, and Unit test

 ### Accessing API Json
 Go to on your browser `https://api.lloydsbank.com/open-banking/v2.2/atms`

 ### Run The Application
 Running the application is simple you can go to the path or user your IDE to run it
 1. Click run in OpenBankApplication.class
-2. Navigate to http://localhost:8080/atms?identification= $User Identification$ (LFFFAC11)
+2. Navigate to http://localhost:8080/atms?identification= $User Identification$ e.g., (LFFFAC11)

 ### Test Results